pgtipping/Synthalyst/memory-bank/activeContext.md

 - Environment variables need to be set correctly for both development and production
 - The mock Prisma client should be kept in sync with the actual Prisma schema
 - We should consider adding more comprehensive validation tests for API endpoints

+## Training Plan Creator Implementation Guide

+The current focus is on enhancing the Training Plan Creator app with improved LLM integration, simplified user interface, and better resource recommendations.
+We've created a comprehensive implementation guide that outlines the approach for these enhancements:

+1. ✅ CREATED: Training Plan Creator Implementation Guide:
+   - Created a detailed guide at `guides/trainingPlanCreator.md` outlining the implementation approach
+   - Documented the current implementation status with two separate approaches to plan generation
+   - Outlined a form redesign with mandatory vs. optional fields and tooltips
+   - Proposed a two-stage LLM approach using Gemini + Search API and Llama 3.2 3b
+   - Included implementation steps for API endpoints, form components, and UI improvements
+   - Provided code examples for the enhanced LLM integration and form redesign
+   - Outlined a user guide creation plan and testing strategy
+   - This guide will serve as the reference for all future work on the Training Plan Creator